jullanggit/python-balatro-ai/README.md

 ## Important Considerations

--   **Not a 1:1 Translation:** This project is a _Pythonic_ interpretation of Balatro's mechanics, not a direct Lua-to-Python port.
+-   **Not a 1:1 Translation:** This project is a _Pythonic implementation_ of Balatro, not a direct Lua-to-Python port.
--   **Bugs/Edge Cases:** While I strive for accuracy, there are likely many subtle differences from the actual game.
+-   **Bugs/Edge Cases:** While I strive for accuracy, with the nature of Balatro's many Jokers and complex interactions there are likely subtle differences between this module and the actual game.
--   **Seed Incompatibility:** Due to fundamental implementation differences, seeds are **not** compatible between this module and the original game.
+-   **Seed Incompatibility:** Seeds are **not** compatible between this module and the original game.
 This is disappointing, but it would take much work to ensure compatibility, maybe work for a future date.

 ## Getting Started